anokta/barelymusician/README.md

 effect.SetControl(barely::LowPassEffect::Control::kCutoffFrequency, /*value=*/0.0,
                   /*slope_per_beat=*/100.0);

-// Update the musician timestamp in seconds.
+// Update the musician Timestamp in frames.
 //
 // @note Timestamp updates must happen prior to processing of instruments with respective
 // timestamps.
 Otherwise, such `Process` calls will be *late* to receive any relevant state changes.
 // To compensate, `Update` should typically be called from a main thread update callback, with an
 // additional "lookahead", in order to avoid any potential thread synchronization issues that could
-// occur in real-time audio applications. const barely::Rational lookahead(1, 10);
+// occur in real-time audio applications. const auto lookahead = 480;
-barely::Rational timestamp = 0;
+auto timestamp = 0;
 musician.Update(timestamp + lookahead);

 // Process the next output samples of the synth instrument.